 1st and 2nd Bachillerato (16-18 years old): One semester in and I am still slightly intimidated by these young adults.
 Not being incredibly gifted in the height department, some of these older teenagers tower above me.
 At this age some of the students’ levels are phenomenal and given their maturity there is a lot of scope to tackle some more advanced content and discuss contemporary world issues with them.
 Every week I take the Business English class which are 16yo students.
 This by far is my favourite class of all.
 It is my smallest class and all sixteen of the students have an excellent level of English.
 Thus I can do some very creative and challenging activities with this group, having lots of fun in the process.

-I also give four conversation classes a week in the primary school which is one of my biggest challenges in the school, as I am alone with this class for the full forty-five minutes of non-curricular activity.
+I also give four conversation classes a week in the primary school which is one of my biggest challenges in the school.
 Given that they are all very vibrant individuals bursting with personality, buckets of energy, and plenty of back-chat, this can be taxing at the best of times but extremely rewarding when the class goes well!
 They also draw me the cutest pictures!